An

 In April I was the Apollo Feasibility Sys Service Integration Lead for several months

-Small team LPI role for Apollo feasibility sites in US, providing organization and leadership to ensure uptime & Customer sat
+Small team LPI role for Apollo feasibility sites in US, providing organization & leadership to ensure uptime & Customer sat

 My annual fishing trip in July with friends to Holinshead Lake in Canada was very nice—Sandy advised the team that I was not allow to have any sharp knives!
 John did remember to get gas that year!
 The wind on the lake made it difficult to stay in one spot & relax, but the fishing was as good as ever!
 Lots to catch, lots to eat (!) & of course, we had plenty to drink both in the boat & in the evenings!!
 Our trips up & back were visually more amazing than any year before—we saw a moose-calf on the forest road on the way up, a black bear & a lynx on the way home!

-Finally for that year, we had a simply wonderful trip to England in July; my journal of the trip is
+We had a simply wonderful trip to England in July; my journal of the trip is here…

 In October I was the Emperor Global Program Lead for a few months

-- Delivered milestone MR/MS (announcement) and M3 (pilots)… showed new product at RSNA / complimented by Jack Welch!
+- Delivered milestone MR/MS (announcement) & M3 (pilots)… showed new product at RSNA / complimented by Jack Welch!

 - Team recognized for Competitiveness with ALL-STAR award